 Finding Your Voice

-You got off your butt, freed yourself from Netflix and finally got the courage to go and see someone about how you are really feeling.
+You got off your butt, freed yourself from Netflix and finally got the courage to go and see someone about how you are really feeling – physically and emotionally.

-You are ready to share how you it’s been living in your body for the last 6 months (10 months, 10 years) and it’s time for answers – you are done with good enough and getting by and you are ready for great.
+It’s time.
+You’re ready to share how you it’s been living in your body for the last 6 months (10 months, 10 years).
+It’s time for answers!
+You are done with good enough, and getting by, and you are ready for great.

+Patiently you are sitting in your doctor’s office.
 Your name is finally called, you march down the hall mantra-ing to yourself ‘I will ask for what I want’ the entire way.
-You perch down on the plastic chair wondering if the person before you had the same concerns and you wait.
+You perch down on the plastic chair in the clinic room, and wonder if the person before you had the same concerns, and you wait.

 You wait, until the healthcare professional (doctor, naturopath, dentist, chiropractor, life coach, psychologist, etc…), comes into the room and in the interim you practice what you want to say.

-Your appointment starts, the voice questions, “How are you?”
+Your appointment starts, their voice questions, “How are you?”

-Instead of sharing the prepared speech you have practiced about how you are really doing, you respond with the most expected answer to the most asked question each and every day with “Good, and how are you?”
+Instead of sharing the prepared speech you have practiced.
+The one about how you are really doing.
+You respond with the most expected answer to the most asked question each and every day with “Good, and how are you?”

-And just like that, you feel deflated and defeated, and what you had hoped to share seems like it has long ago been wiped away in the tide that washes over the room.
+Ugh!
+And just like that, you feel deflated and defeated.
+What you had hoped to share seems like it has long ago been swept away in the tide that washes over the room.

 When It Feels Like You Can’t Find Your Voice?

-It’s hard sometimes to ask for what you want, what you really want and need.
-We are people pleasers and have become automated at putting everyone else before us.
+It’s hard sometimes to ask for what you want.
+What you really want and need, doesn’t easily slip out of our mouth.
+It takes courage and intention.
+We’re people pleasers and have become automated at putting everyone else before us.

-We complain to our families and closest friends, but when it is time to share what really matters with someone who may be able help you make a shift, the words sometimes feel forced to come out.
+We complain to our families and closest friends.
+However when it is time to share what really matters with someone who may be able help you make a shift, the words sometimes feel forced to come out.

 3 Tips to Help You Ask for What You Need